 Our Kosher wines

-At Zandwijk, home of Kleine Draken kosher wines, all the actions that involves the winemaking process is done under strict supervision of the Cape Town Beth Din and nothing is done without the presence of a mashgiach.
+At Zandwijk, the home of Kleine Draken and Unorthodox Wines, and the only fully kosher boutique wine farm in South Africa, everything involved in the winemaking process is done under strict supervision of the Cape Beth Din and the American Orthodox Union (OU), and nothing is done without the presence of a mashgiach (certified kosher supervisor).

-At Zandwijk the juice is Mevushal prior to fermentation.
-This involves a flash pasteurization process where the juice is heated to 85 degrees Celsius and then cooled down prior to fermentation.
-Up until the Mevushal process the juice may only be handled by the mashgiach.
+At Zandwijk all our wines are mevushal (cooked).
+This is where the unfortunate stereotype of kosher wines come into play.
+Innovations in the making of kosher wine have seen this process having an increasingly limited impact on the flavour profile of the wine.
+At Zandwijk we do not cook the wines.
+The wines are flash pasteurized where the juice is heated to 85 degrees Celsius and then cooled down prior to fermentation.
+Up until the mevushal process the juice may only be handled by the mashgiach.

-The wine tanks are always sealed by the mashgiach when he leaves the winery to ensure that no additions can be made without his knowledge.
-All work in the cellar, the bottling process and labeling is done under the strict supervision of the Cape Town Beth Din.
+The wine tanks are always sealed by the mashgiach when they leave the winery to ensure that no additions can be made without their knowledge.
+All work in the cellar, the bottling process and labelling is done under the strict supervision of the Cape Beth Din.

 All Zandwijk wines are kosher for Passover.